We are often asked what is so special about seaweed from Norway? What about Australian seaweed?

 The seaweed industry in Norway is crucial to their economy and is closely regulated and supported by their government.
 For centuries the Norwegian people have been harvesting seaweed to use as feed for their animals and fertilizer for their crops.
 The burning of kelp for potash for the European soap and glass industries was an important revenue source for coastal farmers from about 1750 right up until the 1930’s.

-Seagreen is 100% Ascophyllum nodosum, a particular seaweed that thrives on the harsh rocky shorelines of Norway as well as Scotland, Canada and Iceland.
+Seaperia is 100% Ascophyllum nodosum, a particular seaweed that thrives on the harsh rocky shorelines of Norway as well as Scotland, Canada and Iceland.
 The beautiful photo at the top of this page shows it's natural environment.
 Growing within the tidal zone, at low tide it hangs over the rocks baking in the hot sun, and then at high tide it is covered by freezing Arctic waters.
 Scientists believe these extreme conditions are what gives Ascophyllum nodosum its unique properties.
-It is the most studied seaweed in the world, and probably the best agricultural seaweed available.
+It is the most studied seaweed in the world, and proven to be the best agricultural seaweed available.

 The seaweed beds are owned by the adjacent land-owner - the harvester has to gain permission from the land-owner and enter into a contract with them at every harvest.
 Environmental protection regulations must be respected, and each area is only harvested once every 4 to 6 years.